mike-sand/MoyaSand/README.md

 var parser : (Response) throws -> Any { get }
 ```

-The return is a function that takes a `Response` returns a type or throws an error.
+The return is a function that takes a `Response` and returns a type or throws an error.

 The function returns `Any` to cross the Swift strongly-typed barrier, but the parser can and should return the concrete type it expects.

+### Methods as Closures

 The function can be created with closure syntax but can be a function in another class or struct.
 To pass a function with the signature `(Response) throws -> [Type]` simply pass the class and function without the `()` that would invoke it:

 ```swift
 extension SomeTarget : TargetTypeWithParser {
     var parser : (Response) throws -> Any {
         return Parser.singleString
     }